Guides#

 kAsManySectorsNeeded

-(Default): The KVS will garbage collect as many sectors as needed to make space for the write.kOneSector
+garbage collects as many sectors as needed to make space for the write.kOneSector

-: The KVS will garbage collect at most one sector.
-If that is not enough to create space, the write will fail.kDisabled
+garbage collects at most one sector.
+If that is not enough to create space, the write fails.kDisabled

 : Disables automatic GC.
 See the manual section below.

-If your application requires fine-grained control over potentially long-running flash operations, you can trigger GC manually.
-To do this, you must first disable automatic GC:
+If your application requires fine-grained control over potentially long-running flash operations, trigger GC manually.
+Manual GC can be performed independently of the automatic GC configuration.

 pw::kvs::Options options;